cirosantilli/dotfiles/README.md

     cd && rm -rf dotfiles/ && cp -r /vagrant/ dotfiles/ && cd dotfiles && ./install.sh

 Copying has to be done because hard links cannot be made from host to guest.

+#rootfiles

+The `rootfiles` directory contains files whose path is realtive to the root `/`.

+There is no currently automation script for them, but we would like one.